SH42913/gunshotwound2/README.md

 It simulates pain, bleedings, organ failures, working armor, etc. Do you wanna real firearms experience?\
 Try the **GSW2**, young Luke!

+**Most mods that changes health or armor will be incompatible with GSW.**
 ~~GSW2 can work wrong if you have installed mods that changes .meta files of the game, especially if common.rpf/data/pedhealth.meta was changed, GSW2 only works well with vanilla pedhealth.meta file!
 Eg, GSW2 will be compatible with Ripplers Realism if you'll not apply pedhealth.meta from RR.~~